chrismjohnston/Cyber-Security-Resources/ISC2_CC_Notes.md

 2. the likelihood of occurrence.

 Information security risk reflects the potential adverse impacts that result from the possibility of unauthorized access, use, disclosure, disruption, modification or destruction of information and/or information systems.
 This definition represents that risk is associated with threats, impact and likelihood, and it also indicates that IT risk is a subset of business risk.

+Risk management terms we need to be familiar with:
+- An **asset** is something in need of protection.
+- A **vulnerability** is a gap or weakness in those protection efforts.
+- A **threat** is something or someone that aims to exploit a vulnerability to thwart protection efforts.

+**Threat actors** can include the following:
+- Insiders (either deliberately, by simple human error, or by gross incompetence).
+- Outside individuals or informal groups (either planned or opportunistic, discovering vulnerability).
+- Formal entities that are nonpolitical (such as business competitors and cybercriminals).
+- Formal entities that are political (such as terrorists, nation-states, and hacktivists).
+- Intelligence or information gatherers (could be any of the above).
+- Technology (such as free-running bots and artificial intelligence , which could be part of any of the above).